-The primary responsibilities of the Strategy Committee include:

-- reviewing the development and implementation of the Company's long-term global strategy, risks, and opportunities relating to such strategy, and strategic decisions regarding major asset acquisitions, divestitures, joint ventures, and strategic alliances by the Company; and - · performing such other functions as the Board may assign to the Strategy Committee from time to time.
+The responsibility of the Strategy Committee, as set forth in its Charter, includes the following: (i) reviewing the development and implementation of the Company's long-term global strategy, risks and opportunities relating to such strategy and strategic decisions regarding major asset acquisitions, divestitures, joint ventures and strategic alliances by the Company; and (ii) performing such other functions as the Board may assign to the Committee from time to time.

-The Strategy Committee meets as scheduled by its Chair to carry out the Committee's responsibilities.
+The Strategy Committee will meet as required to carry out the Committee's responsibilities.